Feature #1039

 Would it be a problem to pass the IRF files to ctselect and ctbin and they read this info from there?

-#15 Updated by Kosack Karl over 10 years ago
+#15 Updated by Kosack Karl almost 11 years ago

 I think you need to think about this in a more general way.
 The concept of safe energy threshold was only introduced because we generally don’t do the spectral analysis in a sophisticated way in HESS (in that we don’t really use the energy migration matrix or other IRFs in the default spectral analysis, though they areused in HAP-Fr and in ParisAnalysis).
 The threshold simply cuts off the non-linear parts of the migration matrix, so that you can assume there are no biases.